 Insurance adjusters are notorious for lowballing their clients when they are in emotionally vulnerable states following a traumatic accident.
 You are grappling with the emotional trauma of the incident, dealing with physical pain, and perhaps even grief.
 Unfortunately, some insurance companies will take advantage of that, especially if there is a lack of concrete evidence in a hit and run case.
 The absence of the at-fault driver can make claim settlements more complicated.

-A Munley car accident lawyer can take over your claim, including investigation, speaking with the insurance companies, consulting with the local authorities, pouring over medical records, and all other aspects.
-We will make sure your rights are protected, and you take away the highest compensation possible.
+A Munley Law car accident lawyer can take over your claim, including investigation, speaking with the insurance companies, consulting with the local authorities, examining medical records, and all other aspects.
+We will make sure your rights are protected and that you receive the highest possible compensation.